taner-h/questboard/README.md

 ## Try for yourself

-If you wish to try questboard, you can do so from the following adresses;
+If you wish to try questboard, you can do so from the following address:

 - https://questboard.onrender.com